Legal aid deserts

-- 59% of the population live in local authorities which have 1 or no housing legal aid providers
+- 37% of the population live in a local authority area with no housing legal aid providers

 - over half of all local authorities do not provide housing legal aid services

 Click on your local authority to find out how many housing legal aid providers there are:

 - independently review the sustainability of the legal aid system